 It’s easy to become enamored by flashy buzzwords like sales ops.
 But without a defined purpose and mission, your sales operations team is destined for failure.

 Don’t create sales ops without a clear objective.
-Otherwise you’ll be creating more work for the organization and diverting valuable resources away from the tasks and initiatives that need it most.
+Otherwise, you’ll be creating more work for the organization and diverting valuable resources away from the tasks and initiatives that need it most.
 Be sure your sales ops team has a clearly defined mission statement and key objectives.
-This purpose will guide the team’s strategy, decision making, and functions for a more effective role in the organization.
+This purpose will guide the team’s strategy, decision-making, and functions for a more effective role in the organization.

 2. Establish best practices and scalable processes

 One of the sales ops team’s most valuable contributions to a sales department comes from managing and scaling processes.
-Your sales operations should be the central hub for your organization’s best practices and standards for all sales functions and material.
+Your sales operations should be the central hub for your organization’s best practices and standards for all sales functions and materials.

 By evaluating, documenting, implementing and communicating the company’s best practices and formal processes, the organization will operate more efficiently because everyone will be on the same page and apply methods and practices consistently.